Curriculum

 Real classrooms, real conversations and real curriculum in action.

-Looking to deepen your understanding of what high-quality, inquiry-based social studies looks like in practice?
-Join inquirED this fall for Exploring Inquiry Journeys, a webinar series designed to support school and district leaders.
-Each session offers practical insights into our K–5 social studies curriculum and the strategies schools are using to engage students, support teachers, and build consistency across classrooms.
+Join inquirED this fall for Exploring Inquiry Journeys, a webinar series for school and district leaders.
+Each session offers practical insights and strategies from our curriculum to engage students and support teachers in inquiry-based elementary social studies.

 Register now